Explanation of Codes

 Class Rated Codes:

-= Eligible for Class Rates
+Y = Eligible for Class Rates

-= Not Eligible for Class Rates
+N = Not Eligible for Class Rates

-X = Not Eligible for Current Class Rates BUT Eligible for Expanded Class Rates
+X = Not Eligible for Current Class Rates BUT Eligible for expanded Class Rates

 Earthquake (EQ) Codes: